QuantumNovice/awesome-civil-engineering/README.md

 Achievion - A construction project management software that offers tools for project planning, scheduling, budgeting, and collaboration.
 - Smartsheet - A cloud-based project management and collaboration tool that allows teams to manage projects, track tasks, and automate workflows.
 - Podio - A cloud-based project management tool that offers a range of tools for project management, communication, and file sharing.
+Here is a list of popular web-based civil engineering software:
+- [Autodesk BIM 360](https://www.autodesk.com/products/bim-360/overview) - A cloud-based project management platform for construction professionals.
+- [Procore](https://www.procore.com/) - A construction project management software with tools for scheduling, budgeting, and communication.
+- [Plangrid](https://www.plangrid.com/) - A construction project management platform that allows for collaboration and organization on a single platform.
+- [Buildertrend](https://www.buildertrend.com/) - A cloud-based construction management software that includes scheduling, budgeting, and communication tools.
+- [Bluebeam Revu](https://www.bluebeam.com/revu) - A software for document management and collaboration in the construction industry.
+- [PlanGrid](https://www.plangrid.com/) - A cloud-based construction project management platform that provides collaboration and organization on a single platform.
+- [Fieldwire](https://www.fieldwire.com/) - A construction project management software that allows for collaboration on tasks, plans, and punch lists.
+- [CoConstruct](https://www.coconstruct.com/) - A cloud-based construction project management software with tools for scheduling, budgeting, and communication.

 ## Spreadsheet